pac4j/pac4j/documentation/blog/spring-webmvc-pac4j-vs-spring-security-round-2-rest-apis.md

 }
 ```

-In *pac4j*, you could apply a different security mechanism for the same URL using the appropriate `Matcher` concept, but it made URLs definitions really cumbersome!
+In *pac4j*, you could apply a different security mechanism for the same URL using the appropriate `Matcher` concept, but it made URL definitions really cumbersome!

 ## 5) Security at the method level